Car Collector International

 M840TE V8 — GT tune, service scheduling and boost hardware

-The GT's M840TE is a GT-tuned version of McLaren's 4.0-litre twin-turbo V8 rated at 620 PS / 612 bhp / 456 kW per Wikipedia (fetched, verbatim).
-Service the car exclusively through the McLaren Retailer network or a McLaren-authorised independent while the McLaren Qualified Service History is being built — the M840TE is complex and specialised, and non-authorised work materially reduces resale value on this platform.
+The GT's M840TE is a GT-tuned version of McLaren's 4.0-litre twin-turbo V8 rated at 620 PS / 612 bhp / 456 kW Service the car exclusively through the McLaren Retailer network or a McLaren-authorised independent while the McLaren Qualified Service History is being built — the M840TE is complex and specialised, and non-authorised work materially reduces resale value on this platform.
 Service interval is annual by time or 10,000 miles by mileage, whichever first (Verify against the specific service book).
 The seven-speed Graziano DCT is McLaren-specific software and requires specialist diagnostics for shift-quality complaints.
 Turbo hardware is generally durable but check for coolant loss (a slow, hard-to-locate coolant leak is a known M840-family pattern), boost-related fault codes and any evidence of aftermarket ECU or exhaust modification.

 Rear deck, tailgate, load area and luggage-hardware options